L\'evy systems and moment formulas for mixed Poisson integrals: Moments

 \end{theorem}

-\begin{proof}The first equality in the calculation below may be called linearization, and the last one follows from Theorem~\ref{lem:multiPalmDiag}:
+\begin{proof}The first transformation in the calculation below we call linearization, and the last one follows from Theorem~\ref{lem:multiPalmDiag}:

-\end{proof} In concrete computations one may either use Theorem~\ref{main:Theorem}, along with its somewhat heavy notation, or just follow its proof, i.e. use linearization and the multiple mixed-type Mecke-Palm formulas.
+\end{proof} In concrete computations one may either use Theorem~\ref{main:Theorem}, along with its somewhat heavy notation, or just follow its proof, i.e. use linearization and the mixed Mecke-Palm formula.
 For instance in Lemma~\ref{lem:22} below it is simpler to use the latter approach.